MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/set-aksedgeupgrade.md

 # Set-AksEdgeUpgrade

- Set whether AksEdge is allowed to upgrade the Kubernetes version on update.
+Sets whether AKS Edge Essentials is allowed to upgrade the Kubernetes version on update.

 ## Syntax